-This report highlights the most important developments in the area of human rights in Turkey during the year 2020.
-Rising pressure on the Kurdish political movement, the crackdown on the Gülen movement, the arrest of journalists and deteriorating press freedom, the spread of hate speech and hate crimes targeting ethnic and religious minorities and refugees, systematic torture and ill-treatment and an increase in rights violations against women were the defining topics of the year.
+This report highlights the most important developments in the area of human rights in Turkey during the year 2021.
+Increasing pressure on the Kurdish political movement, the crackdown on the Gülen movement, President Recep Tayyip Erdoğan’s long arm reaching tens of thousands of Turkish citizens abroad, the arrest of journalists and deteriorating press freedom, the spread of hate speech and hate crimes targeting ethnic and religious minorities and refugees, systematic torture and ill-treatment and an increase in rights violations against women were the defining topics of the year.

-Turkey has been experiencing a deepening human rights crisis over the past seven years.
-With the aim of consolidating his one-man rule, President Recep Tayyip Erdoğan has been systematically undermining the fundamental pillars of Turkey’s already imperfect democracy.
-These include amendments to the constitution that increased the power of the Turkish presidency and fundamentally eroded checks and balances on the executive, erosion of the rule of law, and increased executive control over the judiciary.
+Turkey has been experiencing a deepening human rights crisis over the past eight years.
+President Erdoğan’s one-man-rule knows no limits regardless of the consequences for the country.
+With the aim of consolidating his power, President Erdoğan has been systematically undermining the fundamental pillars of Turkey’s already imperfect democracy.
+These include amendments to the constitution that increased the power of the presidency and fundamentally eroded checks and balances on the executive, erosion of the rule of law and increased executive control over the judiciary.
+In 2021 his government took further dangerous measures to undermine the rule of law and target perceived critics and political opponents.

 According to human rights watchdogs, Turkish courts systematically accept bogus indictments, detain and convict without compelling evidence of criminal activity individuals and groups the Erdoğan government regards as political opponents.
 Among these are journalists, opposition politicians, activists and human rights defenders.